HinTak/skia-building-fun/README.md

 hard disk before even compiling the first source file.
 This is a script plus a patch set to do it with ~80MB download and ~300MB disk space usage, without compromising on any functionality.

 It takes about 40 minutes on dual-cores, or about 70 minutes on single CPU.
-Works for m116 and Linux only.
+Works on Linux only.
+Takes about 20 minutes to build both static and shared m121 on CI (see releases).

 Skia is facinating in both a bad and good way.
 The official build procedure does a 900MB clone, then fetch 1.6GB swiftshader (Mac OS X only), 1GB icu (available on Linux), 400MB angle2